erinreiss/landmarksSVG/README.md

 Features:

-- Not a map
+- Not a geo-referenced map
-- HTML text that represents various sites
+- A handdrawn "map"
+- A jpg map with clickable SVG elements
 - Info box with:
  - responsive text
  - responsive photo carousel